Contingent Payment Mechanisms for Resource Utilization: Assignment of Multiple Resources

-In particular, the contingent ($m$+1)$^\mathrm{th}$ price mechanism dominates the ($m$+1)$^\mathrm{th}$ price auction (i.e., the generalization of SP.)
-Similar to Lemma~\ref{lem:lem_P1P5_characterization}, we can show that the allocated agents must be on the top $m$ upper envelopes of the economy, the payment must be weakly above the ($m$+1)$^\mathrm{th}$ envelope, and the summation of the slopes of the top $m$ upper envelopes, which corresponds to the total utilization, increases monotonically as the penalty increases.
-The rest of the proof follows the same arguments as those of Theorem~\ref{thm:csp_uniqueness} and Corollary~\ref{thm:gammaCSP_Utilization}.
+\begin{theorem} Assume the type space is the set of all value distributions satisfying (A1)-(A3), assume generic input, and consider only two-period mechanisms for $m$-resource allocation that satisfy (P1)-(P6).
+The contingent ($m$+1)$^\mathrm{th}$ price mechanism is: \begin{enumerate}[(i)] \itemsep{0em} \item the unique mechanism that always allocates the resource, and does not charge the allocated agent if the resource is utilized (i.e. ``no-charge"). \item optimal type profile by type profile for utilization for the $(\fixedV_i, \fixedP_i)$ type space. \item utilization optimal profile by profile, among all mechanisms that always allocate the resource and use an ordered payment space. \end{enumerate} \end{theorem}

-\if 0 With (P6) and (P7), payment must be the ($m$+1)$^\mathrm{th}$ zero-crossing, and thus the contingent ($m$+1)$^\mathrm{th}$ price mechanism is unique.
-When payments are agent-independent, the penalty cannot exceed the crossing point of the ($m$+1)$^\mathrm{th}$ frontier with the horizontal axis, so higher utilization is not possible. \dcp{careful, agent-ind is used again here} \hma{will rephrase} \fi
+In particular, for any type profile that satisfy (A1)-(A2), the generalized CP($\maxZ$) mechanism dominates the ($m$+1)$^\mathrm{th}$ price auction for both utilization and social welfare.
+Similar to Lemma~\ref{lem:lem_P1P5_characterization}, we can show that in allocating $m$ identical resources, assuming (P1)-(P6), the allocated agents must be on the top $m$ upper envelopes of the economy, and the payment must be weakly above the ($m$+1)$^\mathrm{th}$ envelope.
+The summation of the slopes of the top $m$ upper envelopes, which corresponds to the total utilization, increases monotonically as the penalty increases.
+We can also prove that the total the social welfare, achieved by the agents residing on the top $m$ upper envelopes, is maximized when $z^\ast = \socialV$.
+The rest of the proof follows the same arguments as in the proofs of Corollary~\ref{cor:cpm_opt_wipi} and Theorems~\ref{thm:cpm_opt} and~\ref{thm:csp_uniq_opt}.